 We are looking for a source for buff leather for making Revolutionary War baldrics and belts.
 If you know of a source please contact us.

 We will make custom pieces based off of historical designs or your own design.
 Only

 pictures from museum collections or off of portraits will be accepted.

 We are able to embellish pieces with leather carving.
 Price will be

-Our standard hangers are constructed from vegetable tanned leather and brass or steel hardware.
-Buckles are hand sewn on and hardware is rivited to the leather with copper rivets.
-However,the slides that hold the scabbard are not sewn.
-Extra leather is provided for fitting and typically the friction fit will be sufficient.
-For heavy swords though, it will be the responsibility of the buyer to put a tack in the loop to secure it and fit it to your scabbard.
+Our standard hangers are constructed from vegetable tanned leather, and brass or steel hardware.
+Buckles are hand sewn on, or rivetted, and hardware is rivited to the leather with brass or copper rivets.
+We dye the edges and face of the hangers while leaving the back natural.
 The picture to the right shows a six ring hanger with a 16th century sword.

 Our hangers come in a number of versions, an Italian four ring hanger, a

 five ring hanger and a split flap six ring hanger, etc.

 When ordering a hanger you may select either black or brown dye for the leather.
 We are also able to dye in other colors for an additional $10 charge.
 Please contact us if you have any questions on this.

 Hangers are made in a right hand configuration.
 We are able to obtain left handed hardware but this will increase the time to delivery unless we happen to have a left hand set in stock.